abelkm99/terminal-chatgpt/readme.md

 Now you can use the `chat` and `ask` aliases to run the scripts more easily.
 For example:
-* `ask` - prompts the user to enter a prompt/question, and prints the response to the console. (more convinient when you have only one question so you don't have to enter into chat mode. example "who is the first president of USA").
+* `ask` - prompts the user to enter a prompt/question, and prints the response to the console. (more convinient when you have only one question so you don't have to enter into chat mode. example "ask who is the first president of USA") more on it the GIF provided below!!

 * `chat` - opens a chat session with the chat-gpt, allowing the user to input multiple prompts/messages.
 The conversation is recorded in a JSON file located in the `convos` directory for future reference.
 Use the `--load` option to load a previous conversation from a saved JSON file. and when you are finally done use use the keyword exit or quit.